GouthamOfTheNP/SecurityCamera/index.md

 - **Motion Detection**: The software continuously monitors video streams and triggers recordings only when movement is detected, optimizing storage and processing resources.
 - **Frame Extraction**: Captured video frames are analyzed, and rectangular regions of interest are identified to isolate the most relevant parts of the footage.
 - **Video Processing**: After detecting movement, the system extracts and merges video segments, creating a final video that highlights the identified activity.
-- **Email Integration**: The recorded video footage can be automatically sent to a predefined email address for remote monitoring, using the integrated `sendemailpy3` library.
+- **Email Integration**: The recorded video footage can be automatically sent to a predefined email address for remote monitoring, using the self-developed `SendEmailPy3` library.
 - **Customizability**: Users can configure parameters such as motion sensitivity, video length, and email notification settings to meet their specific security needs.

 ### Commercial Use Notice